Sunday Talk: Modern Masters of Advaita, with Br. Shankara

 Click here to join us via Zoom and participate in the discussion!

-January is a month for study of Jnana Yoga (advaita vedanta).
+January has been a month for study of Jnana Yoga (advaita vedanta).
 As a jnana yogi, you practice discrimination, reason, detachment, and satyagraha (insistence on Truth).
 The goal is freedom from limitation (moksha).
 Our teachers say that all miseries in life are caused by seeing inaccurately.
 An earnest and persistent jnani may break through this misapprehension (maya) and see only the Divine Presence everywhere, in everything and everyone.

-Next, we’ll compare and contrast what they taught about important principles and practices of advaita vedanta: discrimination, detachment, concentration, and insistence on Truth.
+Next, we’ll compare and contrast what they taught about four important principles and practices of advaita vedanta: discrimination, detachment, concentration, and insistence on Truth.

 Then, we’ll practice 10 minutes of silence.
 Sunday’s meeting will end with an open forum on non-dualism.
+Pease gather your thoughts on that subject — we’d like to hear from you!